waynetee/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete property x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-4. Sort properties that are in the current list
+4. Sort properties that are in the displayed list
    1. Test case: `sort property name desc`<br>
-      Expected: Sorted all properties in the current properties list by name in descending order.
+      Expected: Sorted all properties in the displayed properties list by name in descending order.
    2. Test case: `sort property name`<br>
       Expected: There is no sort direction given.
 Properties are not sorted.

 ### Exporting and importing data

 1. Testing properties export/import csv
-   1. Remove `addressbook.json` file in the /data folder.
+   1. Remove `propertywhiz.json` file in the /data folder.
    2. Run `PropertyWhiz` to obtain an initialized list of properties and buyers.
    3. Enter Command: `export properties`, select a csv file at a convenient location..<br>
       Expected: csv file is created, containing a header and 1 property per row.
-   4. Enter Command: `clear` to clear existing properties.
+   4. Enter Command: `clear` to clear existing properties and buyers.
    5. Enter Command: `import properties` from the csv file.<br>
       Expected: Properties are successfully imported.
    6. Enter Command: `import properties` from the csv file.<br>